tailcallhq/tailcallhq.github.io/docs/scalar.md

 ---
-title: Implementing Scalar Types in Tailcall APIs
+title: Scalar Types in Tailcall
 description: Learn how to use scalar types in your APIs with Tailcall.
 Access detailed guides and examples for effective scalar implementation.
 slug: graphql-scalars-guide
 sidebar_label: GraphQL Scalars